wesleycamargo/azure-docs.pt-br/articles/resource-group-template-deploy.md

 <properties
-   pageTitle="Implantar recursos com o PowerShell e o modelo | Microsoft Azure" description="Use o Azure Resource Manager e o Azure PowerShell para implantar recursos no Azure.
-Os recursos são definidos em um modelo do Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Deploy resources with PowerShell and template | Microsoft Azure" description="Use Azure Resource Manager and Azure PowerShell to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"